Bhabesh-Rath/Where-s-my-stuff-/README.md

 *    **Model selection:** MobileNet V4 Small was chosen over larger classification models because of its favourable accuracy and low latency.
 Pruning reduced model size further to meet the <50ms inference target on device.

-*    **Structured Pruning over Unstructured:** Structured pruning removes entire structures which affects inference speed making it the better choice for a low latency target compared to unstructured which might lead to better sparcity but has less optimized memory access and might cause latency issues.
+*    **Structured Pruning over Unstructured:** Structure pruning removes entire filters or channels, making the hardware natively faster on standard hardware without requirinng sparce inference engines.
+It affects inference speed making it the better choice for a low latency target compared to unstructured which might lead to better sparcity but has less optimized memory access and might cause latency issues.

 *    **COCO Dataset for finetuning:** It is a large dataset with 80 object categories which is a good starting point for a model that has to classify objects present in an image.
-It was prioritized over other datasets as it had enough categories for proof of concept testing and wouldn't take too much time to train.
+It was prioritized as it has enough household objects to verify usability without requiring the curation of a custom dataset in a 3 day constraint.

 *    **Why TFLite over ONNX:** TFLite's Android integration with flutter_tflite is better documented and more stable for production APKs.
 ONNX Runtime Mobile was evaluated but deprioritised due to integration complexity within the 3-day constraint.